 The mission of The GHT Companies is to work globally with its founding scientists to bring raw ingredient and nutritional product discoveries to commercial markets.
 This includes the delivery of progressive formulations for optimal wellness, longevity and an improved quality of life for people around the world.

-Founded in 1997, the mid-size group of companies in Vista, CA, consists of Global Health Trax, Health Specialties Manufacturing, Vibrant Nutraceuticals and Green Leaf Sciences.
+Founded in 1997, the mid-size group of companies in Vista, CA, consists of Global Health Trax, Health Specialties Manufacturing, and Vibrant Nutraceuticals.
 The manufacturing business unit, Health Specialties Manufacturing (HSM), employs about 30 people and runs one shift per day, five or six days a week.
 It is cGMP-certified, sports-certified and licensed by Health Canada.

 HSM formulates and produces branded products for its sister companies, which includes, but is not limited to probiotics, enzymes, vitamins and joint-muscle blends.
 It also formulates and produces private label lines for global customers, and has produced unique vegan-qualified products for select markets.

 “We’re known for being flexible and are always looking for what is cutting edge in the industry,” says Ernesto Mejia, director of quality control and assurance (QC/QA) and research and development (R&D) at The GHT Companies.
 “I am very involved with developing products.
 We help customers with small volumes, assist them with R&D or supply our own formula,” he reports.

 An expanding product lineup, expansion of global customers and rising sales volume keep the plant consistently busy throughout the year.
 To ensure product quality, The GHT Companies relies on x-ray inspection and installed a standalone Safeline SideChek x-ray inspection system from Metter Toledo Safeline in January 2015.